remla2025-team9/operation/docs/deployment.md

 ![Deployment Structure](images/deployment.png)

-This diagram illustrates the high-level architecture and data flow of our deployment, including the relationships between the app-frontend, app-service, model-service, and the Istio infrastructure.
+The diagram above shows:
+* The Kubernetes Deployments and their relationships
+* Communication paths between components
+* How Istio resources such as VirtualServices and DestinationRules route traffic.
+While DestinationRules are not explicitly shown, they are implied in the routing logic of VirtualServices.
+In our deployment, they define subsets for each service version (v1, v2) to enable traffic splitting and version management, as well as sticky sessions (ensuring users consistently hit the same service version).

 ---

 ## 3. **Kubernetes Resources Overview**

 - **Deployments**: Each service (frontend, backend, model) is deployed as a Kubernetes Deployment, supporting multiple versions for experiments.
+    - To enable canary deployments, we deploy one Deployment resource for each version and use labels to differentiate versions (e.g., `app=app-frontend, version=stable` and `app=app-frontend, version=canary`).
 - **Services**: Expose each Deployment internally in the cluster.
 - **PersistentVolumes/Claims**: Provide storage for model cache, ensuring model artifacts persist across pod restarts.
 - **Secrets & ConfigMaps**: Store sensitive and non-sensitive configuration, injected into pods as environment variables or files.
-- **Monitoring**: Prometheus and Grafana are deployed via Helm charts, with ServiceMonitors and dashboards configured for metrics collection and visualization.
+- **Monitoring**: Prometheus and Grafana are deployed via Helm charts, with dashboards configured for metrics collection and visualization.
+    - **ServiceMonitors**: Automatically discover and scrape metrics from application services.
+    - **PrometheusRules**: Define alerting rules for Prometheus (load increase)
+    - **AlertManager**: Configured to send email alerts based on Prometheus rules.
 ---

 ## 4. **Istio Service Mesh Components**

 - **Gateway**: Entry point for all external traffic into the cluster.
-- **VirtualServices**: Define routing rules for HTTP traffic, enabling advanced traffic management.
+- **VirtualServices**: Define routing rules for HTTP traffic.
+    - Routes requests to specific service versions (by default, 90% to v1, 10% to v2, although configurable in the helm chart).
+    - Uses cookie-based routing to ensure user sessions are sticky to a specific version.
-- **DestinationRules**: Define subsets (v1, v2) for each service, enabling version-based routing and load balancing strategies.
+- **DestinationRules**: Define subsets for each service, enabling version-based routing and sticky sessions.
 - **EnvoyFilters**: Used for rate limiting.
-- **Sidecar Injection**: All application pods have Istio sidecars enabling the service mesh.

 ---